Sub-Honours

 Each individual piece of coursework has its own deadline defined in MMS.
 After this deadline, lateness penalties apply, and work may not receive formative feedback.

 As already described, failure to achieve an overall coursework average of at least 4, taking into account lateness penalties, will result in failing a module without right to reassessment.
-In coursework-only modules, since no reassessment is available, an overall grade of 7 must be achieved.
+For coursework-only modules, failure to achieve an overall coursework average of at least 7, taking into account lateness penalties, will result in failing the module without the right to reassessment, unless a reassessment option is indicated for the module in the Module Catalogue for the relevant academic year.

 See also target feedback timescales.